by Alex Vikoulov

-The first proposition by Nick Bostrom in his paper on the probability of the human species reaching the "posthuman" stage can be completely dismiissed, as explained further.
-Let me be bold here and ascertain the following: Humanity WILL (from our current point of reference) inevitably reach the technological maturity, i.e. "posthuman" stage of development and the probability of that happening is close to 100%.
+The first proposition by Nick Bostrom in his 2003 paper on the probability of the human species reaching the "posthuman" stage can be completely dismissed, as explained further.
+Let me be bold here and ascertain the following: Humanity WILL (from our current point of reference) inevitably reach the technological maturity, i.e., "posthuman" stage of development and the probability of that happening is close to 100%.
 WHY?
-Because our civilization is "superposed" to reach the Technological Singularity and Posthuman phase out of the logical necessity and on the logical basis of quantum mechanical principles applying to all of reality.
-Furthermore, all particles as well as macroobjects may be considered wavicles, leading to the infinite number of outcomes and configurations.
+Because our civilization is "superposed" to reach the Cybernetic Singularity and posthuman phase out of the logical necessity and on the basis of quantum mechanical principles applying to all of reality.
+Furthermore, all particles as well as macroobjects may be regarded as wavicles, leading to the infinite number of outcomes and configurations.

-One could argue that there may be some sort of world's apocalypse preventing humans to become the posthumans, but considering all spectrum of probabilities, all we need is at least one world where HUMANS ACTUALLY BECOME THE POSTHUMANS, to actualize that eventuality.
+One could argue that there may be some sort of world's apocalypse preventing humans to become "cyberhumans" (posthumans) but considering all spectrum of probabilities, all we need is at least one world where HUMANS ACTUALLY BECOME POSTHUMANS, to actualize that eventuality.

 Now we have two propositions left in the Simulation Argument to work with.
 I would tend to assign about 50% of probability to each of those propositions.
 There's perhaps 50% (or much lower) probability that posthumans would abstain from running simulations of their ancestors for some moral, ethical or some other reason.
 There's also perhaps 50% (or much higher) probability that everything around us is a Matrix-like simulation.
 By the end of my book, The Syntellect Hypothesis (not to be confused with the Simulation Hypothesis), you could reassess your own probabilities based on what you will have learned by then.

-If you were a “programmer” of our beloved world, you would have created it as a virtual reality and had access to any observer reality experiences throughout the whole history of the multiverse.
-In 2008 paper titled “The Physical World as a Virtual Reality” (2008) Brian Whitworth, professor at Massey University in New Zealand, introduces the concept of ‘Quantum Realism’ which posits that the quantum world is real and generates the physical world as an interface, i.e. a virtual reality.
+If you were a “programmer” of our beloved world, you would have created it as a virtual reality and had access to any observer reality experiences throughout the whole history of the simulated universe.
+In 2008 paper titled “The Physical World as a Virtual Reality” (2008) Brian Whitworth, professor at Massey University in New Zealand, introduces the concept of ‘Quantum Realism’ which posits that the quantum world is real and generates the physical world as an interface, i.e., a virtual reality for the "player."
 You could embody any living creature or historical personage, and variations thereof, in any epoch, any planet, or logically possible universe, with any initial conditions, for that matter.
 That would be effectively your avatar in such simulated reality.

 A more boisterous scientific and philosophical discourse around the Simulation Theory has been picking up steam ever since The Matrix and The 13th Floor (now classics) came out in 1999.
 Among the most notable publications worth mentioning here: A bold, unorthodox paper by cyberneticist Ross Rhodes, first published in 1999 with a revised version in 2001, “A Cybernetic Interpretation of Quantum Mechanics” pre-dates Bostrom’s “Are You Living in a Computer Simulation?”
 (2003).
 Rhodes presents to us a well-grounded argument that the “fuzzy” physics of the quantum world can be interpreted as evidence that we are integral, dynamic part of some sort of computer-simulated reality.
 In his 2008 above-mentioned paper “The Physical World as a Virtual Reality” Brian Whitworth explores the idea that our Universe fits better the description as a virtual reality based on information processing.